NLnetLabs/krill-manual/source/publication-server.rst

 .. code-block:: text

-  # choose your own secret for the authorization token for the CLI and API
+  # Choose your own secret for the authorization token for the CLI and API
   admin_token =

+  # If you installed krill using a package, then the default data directory
+  # and pid options are probably fine.
+  #
+  # If you installed krill by hand then you may wish to set the following:
   data_dir = "/path/to/your/krillpubd/data/"
   pid_file = "/path/to/your/krillpubd/krill.pid"

+  # Similarly, if you installed krill as a package it will use syslog, and
+  # this is probably desirable.
+If you want to use file logging you can
-  # Note, there is no built in log rotation in Krill.
-You may
+  # configure this as follows, but note that there is no built-in log rotation
-  # want to use the syslog facility instead. (see full defaults file below)
+  # in Krill.
+  log_type = "file"
   log_file = "/path/to/your/krill.log"

   # We recommend that you let the Krill daemon listen on localhost